cneralich/terraform-azurerm-azure-full-hashistack/quick-start/README.md

 - `name`: The name to use on all of the resources.
 - `admin_public_key_openssh`: The SSH public key data to use for each VM.
+- `admin_password`: The password to use for each VM.

 ### Optional